-Outcomes: SSP has five CCP offices and is licensed in Illinois and Missouri with the Veteran’s Administration, Illinois Department of Public Health, Illinois Department on Aging, Missouri Medicaid Audit and Compliance Unit, and the two State of Illinois Managed Care providers, Molina and Meridian Health Care.
-Three are located in Madison County, one in St. Clair County and in St. Louis County.
-In 2014, the CCP program provided 276,400 hours of services for a total of 959 seniors, 825 were funded through IDOA and 62 private pay and 95 through DORS, MCOs and our St. Louis operation.
-The CCP program continued to grow, and is projected to be at 3% or 7,000 hours over our projected FY 14 total of 268,000 hours.
-Of the total number of seniors served, 91% are living at or below a low income or poverty level, 45% are above the age of 75 and 62% are women.
-It is self reported that 60% of the seniors we serve in the Homemaker services are living alone with no family in the immediate area.
+Outcomes: SSP has two CCP offices and is licensed in Illinois with the Veteran's Administration, Illinois Department of Public Health, Illinois Department on Aging, and the two State of Illinois Managed Care providers, Molina and Meridian Health Care.
+One is located in Madison County and in St. Clair County.
+In 2016, the CCP program provided 335,477 hours of services for a total of 959 seniors, 825 were funded through IDOA, 54 private pay, 3 DORS clients, 22 VA clients, and 55 MCOs.
+The CCP program continued to grow, it was 15% over 2014 and 12% or 34,000 hours over our projected FY 15 total of 283,200 hours.
+Of the total number of seniors served, 95% are living at or below a low income or poverty level, 52% are above the age of 75 and 65% are women.
+It is self-reported that 60% of the seniors we serve in the Homemaker services are living alone with no family in the immediate area.